esteban-peregrina/Beta/README.md

-This code was a personnal attempt at creating a neural network from scratch.
+This code was a personal attempt at creating a neural network from scratch.

 It was done in April 2023 durign my first year of french "CPI".